requarks/docs-legacy/install.md

 10. Finally, **save the current pm2 configuration** by running the command: `pm2 save`

 # Notes
-To stop Wiki.js, run the command: `node wiki stop`
+To stop Wiki.js, run the command: `wiki stop`
+	- If using a Powershell prompt (default on Windows 10), you must instead use the `.\wiki stop` command.

-To view the currently installed version, run the command: `node wiki -V`
+To view the currently installed version, run the command: `wiki -V`
+	- If using a Powershell prompt (default on Windows 10), you must instead use the `.\wiki -V` command.